 The first step is to register above.
 You can also email us at firstname.lastname@example.org expressing interest.
 Add into that anything about if you might be able to take on some work tasks leading up to the burn, if you have any infrastructure you have to offer, and anything you would like to add about how you would like to participate in contact camp (including if you would like to teach).

-The second step is to send in your financial energetics offering.
+At present, we have a waitlist to get into camp, we are full but typically experience some cancellations.
+After getting confirmation that you've been accepted into camp, the second step is to send in your financial energetics offering.
 Your contribution goes to to cover expenses…dance structures, living structures, kitchen, drinking Water, food for breakfast, lunch, & dinner, showers & shower water, schwag, insurance, Village dues which cover electricity, gray water disposal, & art, fees for storage of the camp infrastructure the year round, transport of stuff, first aid supplies, decorations, lights, web site hosting and other miscellaneous expenses.
 Your contribution goes both to providing resources for you as a camper to luxuriate in the desert, as well as to provide resources for offering gifts to the rest of the playa.
 Our camp ethos is to make it easy to live in the desert so that we have more than our basic human needs met such that we can offer gifts of healing, workshops, play, dance, energy to our fellow camp and village mates and the entire playa.